ls1intum/storage-benchmarking/README.md

 ### Non-Functional Requirements
 Usability:
-- The benchmarking tool must be fully containerized using Docker.
-- Users should be able to pull the Docker image from a public Docker repository.
-- The tool must include a Docker Compose file.
-- The tool should provide a user-friendly interface for configuring and starting benchmarks.
+- The tool should provide a command line interface for configuring and starting benchmarks.
-- The tool should provide easy to understand output for the benchmarking results
+- The tool should provide simplified output for the single-run benchmarking results
 - Users should be able to start the benchmarking tool with a single command.

 Reliability: